 Oral rehydration therapy has two phases.
 The rehydration phase covers the oral rehydration solution’s intake to replace losses of fluids and electrolytes.
 The second one is the maintenance phase, which is the continuous intake of the solution.

 Those with mild to moderate cases must take 50 to 100ml per kilogram of bodyweight.
 If the patient has severe dehydration, saline solution through IV therapy is required instead.
-Only when the condition improves may the patient be allowed to downgrade to the rehydration solution.
+You can check new options for IV therapy here.
+There are now many options available, with benefits ranging from rehydration to boosting immunity to easing sickness; and all offered from the comfort of your own home.
+Only when the condition improves may the patient be allowed to downgrade once more to the rehydration solution.

 6Interactions With Other Drugs

 Oral rehydration solutions may interact with the medications that you’re currently taking.
 These interactions may change how they work.

 The best thing to do is keep a list of the drugs you’re using, including herbal products.
 Then, to avoid potential drug interactions, share it with your doctor to get some advice.
 The physician will reevaluate your treatment plan.
 You either have to discontinue taking a specific medication, adjust its dosage, or use another drug.

 One may wonder about how much ORS a patient should take for health reasons.
 If your thirst is gone after drinking and your urine color normalizes, you’ve had enough water intake.
 Rehydration solutions must be taken according to your body weight.